 DiDi's inability to keep track of her boyfriends would also count, though it faded slightly after a while.

-People hallucinating Gary in place of other people's faces threatened to fall into the category.
+People hallucinating Gary in place of other people's faces has threatened to fall into the category.

-Dream sequences tend to feature at least one character getting gender-flipped, usually Gary.
+Dream sequences often feature at least one character getting gender-flipped, usually Gary.

 Saying Too Much: After Zii breaks one of Gary's Transformers and learns that it was a very rare Overlord, she tries to pin the blame on a cleaning woman she invented: "Tragic, I know.
 Poor Overlord ... never knew what hit him!"
 Gary than asks how she knew it was Overlord.

 Scenery Censor: Flat-out abused at times, although the most obvious examples were edited out of the archived versions of the strips.
 Breasts and buttocks are fair game, though.